Haichuan23/My_Own_Private_Deep_Learning_Curriculum/ch1_Transformer/chapter4_RLHF.md

 ## Step 2: The implementation of the PPO Algorithm
 This is also the solution for Chapter 5 in deep learning curriculum.
+Chapter 5 in this notebook is devoted to the PPO algorithm.